yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 ## Keystroke Dynamics (Typing Cadence)

-Keystroke dynamics—also called **typing biometrics**—analyzes the timing patterns of keyboard input.
+Keystroke dynamics, also called **typing biometrics**, analyzes the timing patterns of keyboard input.
 This is one of the oldest behavioral biometric techniques, dating back to telegraph operators in the 1850s who could identify each other by their "Morse code fist".

 ### Keystroke Timing Features